 I have found mini-sessions invaluable if a meeting or workshop is getting stuck.
 Perhaps feelings are running high and no one is listening very well.
 If you ask people to go into pairs and have five minutes each way on how they feel and what needs to happen next, then they will often come up with an elegant solution to their problem.
 You have increased the amount of attention people have for each other markedly and this produces better thinking.

 Coconsulting across an organisation or a society would increase the amount of understanding, because whatever method you use you have to listen for it to work.
 It also reduces prejudice, if you have met, understood and helped an "X", you will never again agree with anyone that "All "X's" are like that!"
-An "X" could be a man or woman, a black or a Jewish person, a homosexual or a heterosexual, working or owning class or someone from the finance department!
+An "X" could be a man or woman, a white, black or a Jewish person, a homosexual or a heterosexual, working or owning class or someone from the finance department!
 The latter may be funny and exciting rather than the conventional stereotype.

 How to introduce coconsulting?